Prayer is to the soul

 Sometime between Rosh Hashana and Yom Kippur, it’s customary to throw breadcrumbs into a body of water as a symbolic act of repentance.
 Most Jews do Tashlich the afternoon of the first day of Rosh Hashana.
 Family and friends gather together at the waterfront to “cast away” the sins of the past year and resolve to be a better in the year to come.

 Tashlich is a way to admit our own faults and symbolically shed the baggage of last year’s mistakes.
 In the face of our own personal conflicts, we affirm our closeness to humanity and to God.
-This year, we will meet for havdalah and tashlich on Saturday, September 23rd, at 4:00 PM.
+This year, we will meet for Shabbat and Tashlich on Friday, September 14th, at 6:45 PM.

 At the end of Yom Kippur, we blow the shofar one last time before proclaiming “Next year in Jerusalem.”
 That blast is a tekiah gedolah—an extended version of the normal tekiah.